 “The responsible assessor, assistant assessor(s), and RBT applicant must be employed at (or all have a contractual relationship with) the same organization.
 That organization must also be the entity providing services to the client involved in the assessment.”

 For some reason, many people took the “must be employed at” component and completely ignored the “or all have a contractual relationship with” part.
-If there is a contractual agreement in effect between the assessor(s), applicant, and client(s) at the organization in which the client(s) receive services, you CAN do your competency assessment with an external organization.
+If there is a contractual agreement in effect between the assessor(s), applicant, and client(s) at the organization in which the client(s) receive services, you CAN do your competency assessment with an external organization, like AppleTree Connection.

 This is an important correction because many companies will only hire already certified RBTs, so for some people, doing the initial competency assessment before gaining employment is necessary.